By Robyn Ochs

 It is important to remember that despite this, each person has numerous simultaneous identities.
 I, for example, identify as bisexual, able-bodied, athletic, a dancer, left-handed, an activist, an academic, a student, a public speaker, a daughter, aunt, and sister, and as someone in a same-sex marriage.
 Many of us are members of more than one identity group within a given category: I, for example, identify as mixed-class, and my religious/ethnic heritage is mixed.
 I am Jewish but not religious, and one of my three parents was Christian.
 I have lived in Boston for 20 years but identify strongly as a New Yorker.
 Some of our identifications may be as members of the majority or in-group; others may be as members of the minority, or out-group.
 Few of us are in all respects privileged or in all respects oppressed.

 Another factor directly affecting bisexuals’ experiences of oppression is the invisibility of our particular minority population.
 We have to deal with the constant visibility of those of our identity categories that are visually identifiable (by the fact of sitting in a wheelchair, or because of the hue of our skin).
 These characteristics do not give us the option of “passing” as a member of the dominant group in order to avoid discrimination.
-We experience identities that are not readily apparent, such as sexual orientation or religion, are experienced differently.
+We experience identities that are not readily apparent, such as sexual orientation or religion, differently.
 While not constantly identifiable, which may in certain contexts protect us from discrimination, we suffer the disadvantage of not being able to identify others like ourselves, resulting in feelings of isolation and an underestimation of our large numbers by both members of our own group and members of the dominant group.
 In addition, the “privilege” of passing also carries as its counterweight the onus of needing to repeatedly announce ourselves in order to avoid being misidentified, as well as feelings of guilt or discomfort when we are silent.
 We carry the weight of constantly having to make the decision of how and when to come out and at what cost.

 Biphobia cannot be understood in isolation.
 It shares many characteristics with other forms of oppression, especially homophobia.
 Audre Lorde (1984) defines homophobia as the belief in the inherent superiority of one pattern of loving, and thereby the right to dominance and the fear of feelings of love for a member of one’s own sex, and the hatred of those feelings in others.
 The Campaign to End Homophobia, an organization dedicated to raising awareness among heterosexuals, divides homophobia into four distinct but interrelated types: personal, interpersonal, institutional, and cultural.
 Personal homophobia is an individual’s own fears or feelings of discomfort toward homosexual people or homosexuality.
 Interpersonal homophobia is that same fear manifest in hurtful behaviors, such as name-calling, negative jokes, or the physical violence directed at bisexuals, gay men, and lesbians, known as “gay bashing.”
 Institutional homophobia consists of a broad range of discriminatory practices toward lesbian, gay, or bisexual people, such as prohibiting same-sex couples from obtaining social benefits under their partners’ policies or denial of legal protection against discrimination in employment, housing, or public accommodations.
 They define cultural homophobia as cultural standards and norms that pervade society, such as the assumption that all people are heterosexual or silence around issues of homosexuality (Thompson & Zoloth, 1990).